BioBoost/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 ### ❌ The free command

 **Describe in your own words what the `free` command does.
-Give and example and a partial output.**
+Give an example and a partial output.**

 ### ❌ The id command

 **Describe in your own words what the `id` command does.
-Give and example and a partial output.**
+Give an example and a partial output.**

 ### ❌ The tree command

 **Describe in your own words what the `tree` command does.
-How do you list all subdirs too?
+How do you list all subdirectories too?
 How can you only include directories?**

 *If not available you can install the `tree` command using `sudo apt install tree`*